lufanx/Linux-c-map/README.md

 # Linux-c-map
-about linux c library funcion
+about linux c library funcion and realize.